Verifier

 China is one of the strongest examples of a country-specific overlay.
 The global 100 Wh rule is not enough by itself when a local marking requirement applies.

-Travelers should inspect the physical device label before arriving at the airport.
-Screenshots and marketplace listings may not satisfy frontline checks if the device itself lacks the required mark.
+The CAAC notice is specific about domestic flights in mainland China and about three airport-screening risks: no 3C mark, unclear 3C mark, and recalled model or batch.
+Travelers should inspect the physical device before arriving at the airport; screenshots and marketplace listings may not satisfy frontline checks if the device itself lacks readable evidence.

 CertiWatt treats the 3C requirement as a trip-specific condition, not a universal global rule.
-It should fire for relevant mainland China departure or transit scenarios without affecting unrelated trips.
+It should fire for relevant mainland China scenarios without affecting unrelated trips.

 Rule summary